ACLService

 ACLService::addAcl(3, 'Manager');

-Removes an ACL string from a user’s acl field.
+Removes ACL from user’s acl field array.

 ACLService::removeAcl(3, 'Viewer');